angrysky56/llada_gui_new/README.md

 3. **Apply optimizations** by clicking "Apply Optimizations"

 4. **Restart the application** to use the optimized version

-For more details, see the [optimization documentation](optimizations/README.md).

-## Experimental ONNX Support

-The repository also includes experimental ONNX export and optimization tools that can potentially provide further performance improvements.

-> Note: ONNX support is experimental and may not work on all systems or with all configurations.

-To learn more about the ONNX integration, see the [ONNX documentation](onnx/README.md).

 ## Understanding Diffusion in LLaDA